Icinga/chef-icinga2/TESTING.md

 # Testing
 ## Prerequisites
-We recommend to intall [ChefDK] to your development environment.
+We recommend to install [ChefDK] to your development environment.
 It provides all tools used in the process of testig this cookbook.

 Before starting, make sure you have installed all dependencies: